plasmoapp/plasmo-voice/README.md

 # Plasmo Voice Chat
 The main feature of Plasmo Voice is server-side made with Spigot.
 Don't sacrifice Spigot plugins and the convenience of players who don't use mods.
 Besides that, it's just a great proximity voice chat with 3D audio and lots of features.
+And you can install it on your Spigot server as easy as installing any other plugin.

 ## Links
 - [CurseForge]()